Fritozz-105/SwampTok/README.md

 ```

 ## Project Features
-Login and Sign up Page Is Fully Functional
+- Login and Sign up Page is fully functional
-Users can upload images and videos
+- Users can upload images and videos
-Home Page designed for those following is functional
+- Home Page designed for those following is functional
-Explore Page designed for public accounts is up and running
+- Explore Page designed for public accounts is up and running
-Calendar Page is fully functional
+- Calendar Page is fully functional
-Setting and Help Page are also completely functional
+- Setting and Help Page are also completely functional